Vellore Mutiny: Outbreak

 Arriving at Vellore, Gillespie found the surviving Europeans, about sixty men of the 69th, commanded by NCOs and two assistant surgeons, still holding part of the ramparts but out of ammunition.
 Unable to gain entry through the defended gate, Gillespie climbed the wall with the aid of a rope and a sergeant's sash which was lowered to him; and, to gain time, led the 69th in a bayonet-charge along the ramparts.
 When the rest of the 19th arrived, Gillespie had them blow open the gates with their galloper guns, and made a second charge with the 69th to clear a space inside the entrance to permit the cavalry to deploy.
 The Light Dragoons and the Madras Cavalry then charged and sabred any sepoy who stood in their way.
 About 100 sepoys who had sought refuge inside the palace were brought out, and by Gillespie's order, placed against a wall and shot dead.
 John Blakiston, the engineer who had blown in the gates, recalled:

 Even this appalling sight I could look upon, I may almost say, with composure.
 It was an act of summary justice, and in every respect a most proper one; yet, at this distance of time, I find it a difficult matter to approve the deed, or to account for the feeling under which I then viewed it.

-The prompt and ruthless response to the mutiny snuffed out any further unrest in a single stroke and provided the history of the British in India with one of its true epics; for, as Gillespie admitted, with a delay of even five minutes, all would have been lost for the British.
+The prompt and ruthless response to the mutiny snuffed out any further unrest.
+Gillespie later admitted that, with a delay of even five minutes, all would have been lost for the British.
 In all, nearly 350 of the rebels were killed, and about the same number wounded before the fighting had finished.
 Surviving sepoys scattered across the countryside outside the fort.
 Many were captured by local police; to be eventually released or returned to Vellore for court-martial.